ianmcgettigan/markdown/README.md

 # Convert markdown to pdf automatically and continuously using Skim and Pandoc.
 Convert `.md` files to `.pdf` automatically and continuously on file save using Skim pdf viewer (for me, but may be useful for others, too).

+Inspired by the way Vim-TeX automatically compiles `.tex` files and updates `.pdf` on save.
+This is much simpler as it only uses one command in the background, but it saves the hassle of manually running `pandoc file.md -o file.pdf` every time, and refreshing the pdf viewer every time.

 1. Add the following to your vimrc (go to vim and run `:edit $MYVIMRC`):
   ```bash
   autocmd BufWritePost *.md silent !pandoc % -o %:r.pdf